Chapter 27 BWV 90 Es reisset euch ein schrecklich Ende

 Bach clearly harmonised the chorale with an ear for the requirements of this work.
 The bass line erupts into a stream of quavers to underline the mention of Satan′s influence but more striking is the chord of d flat which ends the penultimate phrase.
 It casts a brief cold shadow over the ′blessed moment′ which clearly is a reference to that event of passing from this world to the next, death.
 In Lutheran theology, demise and the leaving of this life may be portrayed by the prelates in terms of optimism, bliss and something to be yearned for.
 But Bach knew well, indeed who better, the pain of separation and bereavement and he often reminds us of it in purely musical terms.

 We will discover various occasions when he conveys this message more expansively.
-Here he does it subtly and succinctly with just one bleak and unpredicted chord.
+Here he does it subtly and succinctly with just one bleak, unexpected and unpredictable chord.